-Ancient people knew this very well and were first to coin the concept.
+Ancient people knew this very well and were the first to coin the concept.
 In the ancient world, there was an ongoing fear of rulers who had their own selfish agenda.
-The ancient world was in constant search for honest and forthright leaders.
+The ancient world was in constant search of honest and forthright leaders.
 Seldom were they found.

-Whether we search the history of the ancient world, the world of the middle ages or the world of the orient, we find evil men and women at the top.
+Whether we search the history of the ancient world, the world of the middle ages, or the world of the orient, we find evil men and women at the top.
 There has to be a reason for this.
-Psychologists talk about man in search of his emotional needs.
-Can we then quantify this search as it applies to those who will do anything, commit any crime, atrocity or deception to reach their goal of ultimate control?
+Psychologists talk about men in search of their emotional needs.
+Can we then quantify this search as it applies to those who will do anything, commit any crime, atrocity, or deception to reach their goal of ultimate control?
 Is there a fine thread that runs through the fabric of this type of personality?
 Psychology believes that there is.

 Both the Greeks and Romans had words and concepts describing those who aspired not so much for leadership, but often pathological control.
 Even those who lived 60,000 years ago understood the need for strong leaders.
 They understood the concept of the unwritten social contract whereby members of a group surrendered their individual control for rules and regulations which benefited everyone.